vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 With Relay, there is not a lot of support for handling subscriptions on the client.
 You can use this [helper](https://github.com/taion/graphql-relay-subscription) package to ease up integration of subscriptions in Relay.
 Other than that there is not a lot of support that comes with Relay.

 Apollo on the other hand offers a relatively sophisticated support for subscriptions through an additional package called [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws).
-If you're keen on learning more about how subscriptions work with the Apollo client, you can read up on it in our comprehensive [tutorial](!alias-ui0eizishe/) and checkout the [example project](https://demos.graph.cool/worldchat).
+If you're keen on learning more about how subscriptions work with the Apollo Client, you can read up on it in our comprehensive [tutorial](!alias-ui0eizishe/) and checkout the [example project](https://demos.graph.cool/worldchat).